Airport station (Utah Transit Authority): Description

-The station is located at 700 North Terminal Drive (immediately south of the east end of Terminal 1), with the island platform extending south from the terminal.
+The station is located at 700 North Terminal Drive (immediately east of the Terminal), with the island platform extending east from the terminal.
 Unlike many TRAX stations, Airport does not have a Park and Ride lot.
-As part of the construction of this station a yet-unstaffed Welcome Center was built just inside the entrance from the station to Terminal One, which includes a direct phone line to UTA's customer services and ticket kiosks.
 Like many other UTA stations, this station has artwork included in its design.
-The work of art for the Airport station is the fence separating the station from the roadway approaching the terminals.
+The work of art for the Airport station is the fence separating the station from the roadway approaching the terminal.
 The yellow fence was built to have the appearance of a mountain skyline.
 It is called The Canyon and was designed by Gordon Huether of Napa, California.
 Even though the station is located 6 miles from Downtown Salt Lake City it is still much closer to the city center than most airports that serve major cities in the United States.
 It takes about 20 minutes to travel from the Airport station to the downtown area.
 The station is part of a railway right-of-way that was created specifically for the Green Line.
 The station opened on April 14, 2013, and is operated by the Utah Transit Authority.

+As part of project to rebuild the airport terminal, the Airport TRAX station was torn down and rebuilt closer to the new terminal.
+To facilitate the new station, the tracks were extended by about 1500 feet.
+The total cost to relocate the station was $22 million, and the station reopened in the new location in October 2021.